JiayingChen36/Project-of-Predicting-Price-of-a-Used-Vehicle-on-Craigslist/README.md

-# The overall goal of this project is to predict the price of a used vehicle on craigslist
+# Project of Predicting Price of a Used Vehicle on Craigslist

-# The dataset is on kaggle: https://www.kaggle.com/austinreese/craigslist-carstrucks-data
+The overall goal of this project is to predict the price of a used vehicle on craigslist The dataset is on kaggle: https://www.kaggle.com/austinreese/craigslist-carstrucks-data

 Task 1 Identify Features

 Task 2 Preprocessing and Baseline Model